maxmilton/microdoc/docs/configuration.md

 Although microdoc touts itself as "zero config" — meaning that things will work without configuration — you'll need to set some basic options for a full experience.

-Configuration options are set by defining a global `microdoc` object.
+Configuration options are set by adding a `<script>` block containing a global `microdoc` object.
 If you're unfamiliar with JavaScript, that's the `var microdoc = {}` in the [starter template](getting-started.md#starter-template) and examples below.

-> **Tip:** When you're writing the config within inline `<script>` tags, keep in mind because the code is hand-written, you need to be mindful about cross-browser compatibility.
+> **Tip:** Code you hand-write within inline `<script>` and `<style>` tags needs to be written carefully with cross-browser compatibility in mind.
+It depends on which browsers you want to support but in general it's best to keep code short and simple.

 To customise the visual look and feel of your docs see [theme customisation](#theme-customisation) below.